contrecc/box_office/README.md

 The genres least affected by release week are Comedy and Drama.
 If the studio is worried about fighting for prime release weeks, these genres are the easiest to plug and play throughout the year.

-## Step 4 -- Data Analysis -- Worldwide Movies
+## Step 4 -- Data Analysis and Visualization -- Worldwide Movies

+All data analysis and visualization files are located in the `3.
+Data Analysis and Visualization` folder.

-In the `Worldwide.ipynb` notebook, we analyze the worldwide box office performance of movies, again grouped into one of the six main genres.
+In the `Worldwide.ipynb` notebook (or `Worldwide.html` if having trouble viewing `Worldwide.ipynb`), we analyze the worldwide box office performance of movies, again grouped into one of the six main genres.

 The inclusion of the rest of the world's money doesn't change much in terms of our recommendations to our bosses.